 Who is your team?

-The team consists of very few, highly-skilled animal and behavior specialists, and/or veterinary professionals who are qualified and dedicated to helping me provide these services to pet owners.
-Team members handling your pet or providing any other type of care have been fully vetted and trained, instructed, and supervised by me; Jenna.
+The team consists of very few, highly-skilled animal and behavior specialists, and/or veterinary professionals who are qualified and dedicated to providing these services to pet owners.
+Team members handling your pet or providing any other type of care have been fully vetted and trained, instructed, and supervised by me, Jenna.
 I evaluate all persons to be qualified and safe in providing this type of specialty care.